rotemdan/hunspell-wasm/README.md

 WebAssembly port of the [Hunspell](https://github.com/hunspell/hunspell) spell-checking library.

-Includes a fully-featured and easy-to-use wrapper written in TypeScript.
+Includes an easy-to-use wrapper written in TypeScript.

 ## Installation